Oisin Murphy Champion Jockey column | Excited about Wonderful King George ride

-Oisin Murphy is in great form at present and he's picked up the Wonderful Tonight ride in the King George - get his thoughts on her and more in this week's column.
+Oisin Murphy is in great form at present and he's on Matthew Flinders in the International Handicap - get his thoughts on him and more in this week's column.

 DESERT DREAMER deserves to win a Group Three so hopefully this will be her day in the Princess Margaret Keeneland Stakes.
 I see System is the early favourite but I think I should’ve beaten her on Desert Dreamer two starts ago at Newmarket and my filly ran a cracker last time behind Sandrine in the Duchess of Cambridge Stakes.
 I think she goes there with a favourite’s chance.